-A leading candidate in Indiana's GOP primary is considered a 'hard Democrat' by his own party
+A leading candidate in Indiana's GOP primary was considered a 'hard Democrat' by his own party

 He has described himself as a lifelong conservative, but his opponents, Reps.
 Todd Rokita and Luke Messer, have howled for weeks that Braun's voting history suggests he was a Democrat -- at least until the 2012 election.

-According to three sources with access to the RNC's voter data, two of whom sent screenshots, Braun is listed as a "hard Democrat" by the party.
+According to three sources with access to the RNC's voter data, two of whom sent screenshots, Braun was listed as a "hard Democrat" by the party.

 In the RNC's private trove of voter data, scores from one through five are assigned to individual voters to assess how likely they are to back GOP candidate.
-A score of one means your voting history suggests you're a reliable Republican, something in between suggests GOP candidates will have to court you, and a five, Braun's score, means the party sees you as a "hard Democrat" -- someone it couldn't possibly win over.
+A score of one means your voting history suggests you're a reliable Republican, something in between suggests GOP candidates will have to court you, and a five, Braun's score until recently, means the party sees you as a "hard Democrat" -- someone it couldn't possibly win over.

-A spokesperson for the RNC did not return a request for comment.
+Braun's campaign initially told CNN that Braun is a "lifelong Republican, saying otherwise is just more lies from his failing opponents and their losing campaigns."

+After CNN published a report Saturday saying Braun is labeled as a "Hard Democrat," Braun's campaign reached out to say his score had changed.
+Braun's campaign conceded he was listed as a "Hard Democrat" as recently as December 2017, but argued his score changed after an Associated Press probe into his voting history.
+Kelley sent a screenshot taken December 7 showing Braun listed as a two, or "Weak Republican."

+The RNC -- the only organization with the authority to change scores within the voter file -- didn't respond to repeated inquiries into when Braun's score changed.

+A GOP consultant who recently held a senior role on the RNC's data team and asked for anonymity to frankly discuss the party's data systems said there's no way for campaigns or consultants outside the RNC to manipulate individual voters' scores, and could not explain why different people with access to the voter files would see different scores on the same day.

 A search of the Center for Responsive Politics' donor database shows no contributions to Republican or Democratic candidates by Braun.
 And his campaign did not directly respond to CNN's inquiry about whether the man now spending nearly $6 million of his own money in the GOP primary has ever donated to Republican candidates, attended Lincoln Day dinners or otherwise been involved in GOP politics prior to his election to the Indiana House of Representatives in 2014 and then again in 2016.
-Spokesman Joshua Kelley only said that Braun is a "lifelong Republican, saying otherwise is just more lies from his failing opponents and their losing campaigns."

 The 64-year-old Braun says he voted in Democratic primaries in order to have a say in the politics of Dubois County -- part of a region in southwestern Indiana that historically elected Democrats to local office despite its conservative politics and Republican lean in national elections.

-Note: Update: This story has been updated to incorporate further comment from the Braun campaign after initial publication.